“Why am I still here.”- Canton Centre

 By this point you must know that I live in Akron, and I really thought for a while that I knew about every mall dead or alive in the area, that is until I found out about Canton Center.
 Sal (Fellow mall enthusiast and YouTuber), whose videos I frequent brought me to Canton Centre through his Vlog.
 If you have a chance to check out his videos you should, he’s got some really great stuff.
 Regardless, after finding out about this place I knew that the next day I had to go check it out and this is what I discovered.

 Video production skills off of a Galaxy S10 at its finest.Gotta love a big label scar.
 Nevertheless, this and the entire mall was covered in mold due to severe water damage.
-Check out the under area of this place.
-Not sure whether or not this was a floor to the store or a garage or what?Absolutely trashed.
-There’s even mold on the ground outside of the place.
-Let’s move onto the only open anchor, a vintage JC Penney.Once again, JC just has the best architectural design out of any of the anchors.
+Check out the former garage under the retail space.Absolutely trashed.
+There’s even mold on the ground outside of it.
+Let’s move onto the only open anchor, a vintage JCPenney.Once again, JC just has the best architectural design out of any of the anchors.
 The clean mid century lines are something to adore along with the original exterior tube lights.
-Not sure if this package pick-up door is still being used in 2020 but regardless it’s a really cool sign.Unfortunately the door to the JC corridor of the mall is now blocked by shoe racks but I threw my phone up in the air and grabbed a few pictures of the interior.Aside from minimal water damage, this side of the mall really isn’t in too bad of shape compared to the “moldy wing.”Great skylights in here, clearly added in the late ’80s renovation.
+Not sure if this package pick-up door is still being used in 2020 but regardless it’s a really cool sign.Unfortunately the door to the JC corridor of the mall is now blocked by shoe racks but I threw my phone up in the air and grabbed a few pictures of the interior from my tippy toes.Aside from minimal water damage, this side of the mall really isn’t in too bad of shape compared to the “moldy wing.”Great skylights in here, clearly added in the late ’80s renovation.
 Let’s take a look from a different angle.
 Looks like it could’ve closed a few years ago.
 This is absolutely nothing in comparison to the other side of the mall.Speaking of the other side, here’s the exterior of the “moldy wing” entrance, pretty beat up.Okay.
 Are you ready for the interior?
 It’s really gnarly.I guess that’s what almost 20 years of zero maintenance will do to carpet.
 Hell I don’t even know if it’s carpet but whatever it is, if you manage to ever get in here please do yourself a favor and wear a mask.
-On a lighter note, it’s great to see that the mall owners are patriotic Americans and despite the fact that their mall was about to close, they still managed to put up a 9/11 memorial.“America, fuck yeah!”
+On another note, I find it odd that there was a tiny little 9/11 memorial brick put up just a few years before the mall closing.
 Freedom aside, I tried every entrance, door, etcetera outside of this place and unfortunately I just wasn’t able to get inside.
 This entrance though was definitely my favorite, I really love the grand 1980’s sign.
-And I just wanna throw out this sick pic I got.
+Also I just wanna throw out this sick pic I got.
 Plus it helps show you guys just how bad of shape the parking lot is in.Northeast Ohio to a T. Here’s one of the reasons this place died, and it’s not due to amazon because this place has been dead long before online shopping began killing malls.
-Built right in the same parking lot to Canton Centre.Wal-Mart fucks smaller businesses part 10,000.
+Built right in the same parking lot to Canton Centre.Wal-Mart fucks other businesses part 10,000.
 Oh and this guy, remember.Another great ’80s mall entrance.